hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step10-watch-pods.md

 ## Create New At Resource

-Create another custom resource based with a better schedule.
+Create another custom resource with a better schedule.
 Create an empty YAML file for the new resource.

 `touch at-sample-two.yaml`{{execute T1}}